Ada-Developers-Academy/core-unit-1/big-o/time-and-space-complexity.md

 With a data set infinitely large, does our program slow down dramatically?
 Or slowly?
 Does our program take a very large amount of memory space?

 Ultimately, the machine that runs programs has limits, whether it's time or memory.
-Considering how fast and how much space our code is leads us to better code.
+Machines have limited processing power and memory.
+Considering how much computing time and memory a program running our code consumes leads us to writing better code.
 Code that is fast or doesn't take a lot of memory is considered to be efficient.

 ## Vocabulary and Synonyms